 There’s no doubt about it.
 The pop-up truck camper is here to stay.
 Not only is it cheaper, more aerodynamic, and more fuel-efficient than a hard-side truck camper, but it weighs less, handles better off-road, and can be stored in your garage.
 Moreover, it’s compact size and low center of gravity also means that you can take it to places where most hard-side truck campers can’t.
 Sure there are negatives associated with the pop-up truck camper—its compact size, lack of amenities, and the need to raise the roof to effectively use it immediately come to mind—but the pros of having a pop-up truck camper far outweigh the cons.
+In this article, we rank the 8 best pop-up truck campers for Ford F250 Ram Chevy GM 2500 also known as 3/4-ton trucks.

 Here’s an important tip when doing your research—the dry weight, though very important, doesn’t provide a complete picture of the camper’s true weight.
 The dry weight doesn’t take into account things like full tanks, batteries, gear, food, and options like air conditioners, awnings, and solar panels that were installed after the camper was built.
 All of this extra water and gear in a pop-up probably weighs a good 500 pounds, so a pop-up with a dry weight of 1,800 pounds will actually weigh around 2,300 pounds fully loaded.
 This means you’ll need to have a truck with a payload rating large enough to handle the fully loaded weight of the camper, plus passengers and anything you have stored in the truck.
 Unfortunately, some truck camper companies and dealers aren’t honest in divulging this important fact to customers.
 Only the dry weight is often mentioned by sales people.
 Getting the correct information on weights when shopping for a truck camper is vital.
 Nothing is more important, which is why a trip to the scales is needed to ensure that you’re safe.